Dudoxx/dudoxx_langchain/langchain_sdk/README.md

-# Automated Large-Text Field Extraction Solution
+# Dudoxx LangChain SDK

 This package provides a solution for extracting structured information from large text documents using LangChain components and Large Language Models (LLMs).
+This is part of the Dudoxx LangChain project maintained by the Dudoxx organization.

 ## Features